 How are employers supposed to balance a safe workplace with legalized marijuana use?
 Many use pre-employment testing to avoid hiring applicants who regularly use drugs.
 Often, applicants who would test positive don’t apply if they know a pre-employment test is required.
 If an applicant tests positive for drug use, an employer can simply not hire that applicant.
 However, if marijuana is legal, does that mean employers have to accept applicants who test positive for marijuana use?
 Are they required to allow marijuana use at work?
-While all states give employers the right to ban marijuana in the workplace, some governments are defining how to handle pre-employment drug testing for marijuana.
+While most states give employers the right to ban marijuana in the workplace, some cities and states are defining how to handle pre-employment drug testing for marijuana.

 Pre-employment Marijuana Drug Testing Laws in Nevada and New York City

 Earlier this year, Nevada and New York City passed laws clarifying how employers deal with marijuana use among potential new employees.
-Following Maine’s lead, NV and NYC made it illegal to discriminate against an applicant if a pre-employment drug test detects recent marijuana use.
+Following Maine’s lead, NV and NYC made it illegal to discriminate against an applicant if a pre-employment drug test detects marijuana use.
 NYC goes so far as to prohibit pre-employment testing for marijuana use as a condition of employment.

 Nevada and New York City Marijuana Pre-employment Drug Testing Exceptions

 There are exceptions to both laws.
 Many of these include safety-sensitive positions.
 Remember, the federal government has not decriminalized marijuana use.
 Any company regulated by the federal government may not hire or leave workers on the job who test positive for marijuana use.

 - Safety-sensitive drivers and operators regulated by federal or state laws that require testing

 Businesses employing these workers may still deny employment based on detection of THC use during a pre-employment drug test.

 In New York City, pre-employment drug testing for THC may still be required for:

 - Those who supervise children, medical patients or vulnerable people